Hydon's Ball: Description

-Sometimes known as Hydon Ball, or Cup Hill, it is now in the care of the National Trust.
-At its highest point is a large stone seat which was placed there in 1915 as a memorial to Octavia Hill, one of the Trust's founders.
+Sometimes known as Hydon Ball or Cup Hill, the area is under the management of the National Trust.
+At its highest point is a large stone seat dedicated in 1915 to Octavia Hill, one of the Trust's founders.

-It is believed that the term "ball" refers to a signalling station which once stood at the top of the hill.
+It is believed that the term ball refers to a signalling station which once stood at the top of the hill.

+Its shape is similar to other hills named as 'ball'; there are more than six on Dartmoor e.g. Cuckoo Ball, grid reference SX 717902.

 There is a short poem associated with Hydon's Ball, which may explain its other alternative name: